-Richard is a Tenor Lay Vicar Choral in the choir of Christ Church Cathedral Dublin, one of two Anglican cathedrals in Ireland’s capital city.
+For around eight years I was a Tenor Lay Vicar Choral in the choir of Christ Church Cathedral Dublin, one of two Anglican cathedrals in Ireland’s capital city.

 The choir is made up of 18 Lay Vicars Choral and 4 Choral Scholars, and sings 3 weekly services in the cathedral, as well as additional services on feast days, concerts, and broadcasts.
+The singers are professional or semi-professional musicians who combine their cathedral duties with their careers or studies.

 The choir is made up of professional musicians, and each singer is paid an annual stipend in return for their ongoing attendance and commitment.
 Lay Vicars are expected to be good sight-readers, and produce a good-quality tone that will blend with the rest of the choir.